I’ve never served in the military. So this one invites a slagging off for that alone, but I still can’t help but feel it’s worth thinking about.

 “We use words like honor; code; loyalty.
 We use these words as the backbone of a life spent defending something.
 You use them as a punchline.
 I have neither the time nor the inclination to explain myself to a man who rises and sleeps under the blanket of the very freedom that I provide, and then questions the manner in which I provide it.
 I would rather you just said ‘thank you’ and went on your way.”— Colonel Jessup (Jack Nicholson); ‘A Few Good Men’ (1992)

 Now despite appearances, I wouldn’t argue there isn’t some weight to this argument.
 It is certainly true that those who stand up to defend us, whether that’s from a hostile human enemy in the case of warriors defending civilian populations, from crime and violence in the case of police officers, or from implacable natural enemies like fire or disease, will develop a culture that enables them to face the often-traumatic situations they deal with.
 They will, almost without exception, learn what we might call ‘dark humour’ as an essential defence mechanism that will keep them going and keep them sane while they’re handling things most of us will, largely thanks to them, never have to endure.
 They will joke about things that would induce horror in most of us, and if those jokes find their way into the public awareness — if, for example, a paramedic is overheard making a careless remark to another — we will feel distaste, revulsion.
 We will be offended, even appalled at their callousness.
 That’s a natural response because we don’t have to deal with the shit they deal with.
-As Colonel Jessop implies in the full version of his diatribe above, we enjoy the luxury of being able to criticise him, precisely because we’re benefiting from what he and his soldiers do.
+As Colonel Jessop points out in the full version of his diatribe above, we enjoy the luxury of being able to criticise him, precisely because we’re benefiting from what he and his soldiers do.